BE6056 - Bioinformatics & Molecular Modelling (2023/24)

 Balance of independent study and scheduled teaching activity

-Students will be presented with material in interactive teacher-lead activities in the form of lectures (22 hours), and IT tutorials (22 hours).
-Student learning time will be used for class assignments, data analysis and preparation for coursework assignments (116 hours).
+Students will be presented with material in interactive teacher-lead activities in the form of lectures, and IT tutorials.
+Student learning time will be used for class assignments, data analysis and preparation for coursework assignments.

 On successful completion of this module students will be able to:

-The module will be assessed by means of two coursework components, which will provide formative as well as summative assessment.
+The module will be assessed by means of two coursework components, the first of which will provide formative feedback as well as summative assessment.
 To pass the module, students need to achieve a minimum aggregate mark of 40%.
 If the module is passed on reassessment, then the maximum mark awarded will be 40%.

-The first assignment (50% of the overall module mark) will involve the use of software to analyse gene and protein primary structure.
-The second assignment (50% of the overall mark) will involve the use of modelling and graphics software to predict and display protein structures and explore interactions of proteins with ligands, drugs or other biomolecules.
+The first assignment will involve the use of software to analyse gene and protein primary structure.
+The second assignment will involve the use of modelling and graphics software to predict and display protein structures and explore interactions of proteins with ligands, drugs or other biomolecules.